 Additional components, including those discussed in this guide, may be included at the discretion of your supervisory committee.

 The two copies for the Library Archives must be bound and printed or photocopied onto white paper.
 The paper must be 20 pound weight, usually what we call acid-free, and of standard 8½ by 11 inch size.
 Acid-free paper deteriorates less over time and is thus required for the archives.
 The paper is available at a variety of local sources.
-Or simply use a good quality xerographic paper.
+Simply use a good quality xeroxing paper.

 The following minimum margins must be observed: